ministryofjustice/security-guidance/docs/information-classification-handling-and-security-guide.md

 ## Handling and securing information

-The [HMG Government Security Classifications Policy](https://www.gov.uk/government/publications/government-security-classifications) is the most comprehensive guide on the security measures necessary for each of the three security classifications, including measures related to the following:
+The [HMG Security Classifications Policy](https://www.gov.uk/government/publications/government-security-classifications) is the most comprehensive guide on the security measures necessary for each of the three security classifications, including measures related to the following:

 -   Personnel \(administrative\) security.
 -   Physical security.